Ackee-Blockchain/wake/docs/testing-framework/coverage-analysis.md

 # Coverage analysis

-Woke supports code coverage analysis of both Python test scripts and Solidity contracts.
+Wake supports code coverage analysis of both Python test scripts and Solidity contracts.

 ## Python scripts coverage

-In order to measure coverage of Python scripts executed using `woke test`, the [`pytest-cov`](https://pytest-cov.readthedocs.io/en/latest/) plugin can be used.
+In order to measure coverage of Python scripts executed using `wake test`, the [`pytest-cov`](https://pytest-cov.readthedocs.io/en/latest/) plugin can be used.

 ```bash
 pip3 install pytest-cov